GregoryVds/tcpsnitch/README.md

 To run tcpsnitch with curl and defaults options: `sudo tcpsnitch curl google.com`.

-To see verbose output and choose the log directory: `sudo tcpsnitch -v 4 -d /path curl google.com`.
+To see verbose output and choose the log directory: `sudo tcpsnitch -v -d <path> curl google.com`.

 See `tcpsnitch -h` for more information about the options.